The Harbour Landscape of Taposiris Magna (Egypt) - 2022

 The French archaeological mission launched in 1998 is the first to undertake a sustained investigation of Taposiris’ harbour.
 By crossing archaeological soundings and integrated paleoenvironnemental study it challenged previous theories and demonstrated that the port complex was artificially dug in marshy areas in the 2nd c.
 AD, linked to a long canal forming an artery from Marea to the western border.
 A major reconfiguration took place at the end of the Byzantine period with the construction of warehouses and public buildings.
 They testify to a great development for Taposiris between the 6th and 8th c., linked to its function as port city, and connected to a series of settlements along the shores west of Alexandria.

-The new hypotheses on the origin and functioning of the port, and the importance of its Byzantine phase, make it necessary to carry out an extensive archaeological campaign in the western part of the port, where numerous facilities and administrative buildings have been surveyed but never explored.
-It will allow to identify phase by phase, from its development in the Roman period to its abandonment, what the port landscape looked like in relation to environmental changes and link its evolution to urban history.
+The new hypotheses on the origin and functioning of the port, and the importance of its Byzantine phase, made it necessary to carry out an extensive archaeological campaign in the western part of the port, where numerous facilities and administrative buildings have been surveyed but never explored.
+The aim was to identify phase by phase, from its development in the Roman period to its abandonment, what the port landscape looked like in relation to environmental changes and link its evolution to urban history.